machellerogden/mediary/README.md

 Mediary implements structural sharing via proxies in order to provide a transparent virtualization for deep cloning with low memory usage and good performance characteristics.

-Use mediary's `clone` function to get an object representation which, for all intents and purposes, acts like a deeply cloned copy of your original data.
+Use Mediary's `clone` function to get an object representation which, for all intents and purposes, acts like a deeply cloned copy of your original data.

-Getting and setting values on this object works natively, as with any "normal" object.
+Getting and setting values on this object works natively.
+You're free to interact as you would with any normal object.

 ```js
 const { clone } = require('.');